Mount Kilimanjaro Lemosho Route

 Big Tree Camp and Millennium Camps are on the tree line and have a number of campsites set in small clearings in the forest.
 You will see a central ranger station and a number of drop-hole latrines.
 Mobile coverage here and it is quite easy to descend back to the gate if necessary.

 Shira Plateau 1 & 2 are situated on different sides of the vast Shira plateau which is a volcanic spill-off from the last explosion some 100,000 years ago.
 Open and exposed and often dusty with smaller, more fragile plants amongst the rocks.
 Latrines and Ranger huts are around and the area is so huge it is easy to have some privacy.
-Meanwhile the Horombo Huts are busy with people and Mawenzi Tarn is very quiet and remote.
+Depending on your route choice (7 or 8 day versions) you may spend one or two nights on the plateau.

 Barranco Camp is in a big clearing at the head of the steep valley which drops down into the Umbwe route, with dramatic cliffs around and right below the ice fields of Kibo, a stunning location for a camp.